 By following these tips, you can safely store cooked pumpkin in the fridge for up to 5 days and enjoy it in various dishes or as a side dish.
 Remember to always check for any signs of spoilage, such as an off smell or unusual texture, before consuming the cooked pumpkin.

-See also How long to cook a frozen salmon fillet
+See also How to cook salt mackerel

 Shelf life of cooked pumpkin